qfeng48/qfeng48.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student in the School of [Operations Research and Information Engineering](https://www.orie.cornell.edu/orie), Cornell University, where I am fortunate to be advised by [Omar El Housni](https://people.orie.cornell.edu/oe46/) and [Huseyin Topaloglu](https://people.orie.cornell.edu/huseyin/).
-I also worked with [Ruihao Zhu](https://rzhu.github.io/) at SC Johnson College of Business, Cornell University.
+I am also fortunate to collaborate with [Ruihao Zhu](https://rzhu.github.io/) at SC Johnson College of Business, Cornell University.

 I am broadly interested in approximation algorithms and data-driven algorithms with applications in revenue management and pricing.